Driving in France Requirements Checklist

 Crit Air Stickers France

-Since 2016 vehicular access to certain cities has been governed by the requirement to display a valid Crit'Air Air Quality Certificate on your vehicle.
-The
+Vehicular access to certain cities is now governed by the requirement to display a valid Crit'Air Air Quality Certificate on your vehicle.
+If you need one in a hurry read my article, "How to get a Crit Air Sticker Quickly".

 These areas have been designated 'low emission zones' and can be permanent (ZCR or 'Zone à Circulation Restreinte') or temporary (ZPA or 'Zone de la Protection de l’Air').